timersys/wpfavs/README.txt

 == Description ==

-Wp Favs is a bulk plugin installation / activation tool that let you import your plugins lists (aka Wp Favs) from [http://wpfavs.com](http://wpfavs.com)
+Wp Favs is a bulk plugin installation / activation tool that let you import your plugins lists (aka Wp Favs) from [http://wpfavs.com](http://wpfavs.com) or get your favorites plugins from WordPress.org

-You can either go to Wp Favs site and [register an account](http://wpfavs.com/wp-login.php?action=register) to create your own lists or you can [browse](http://wpfavs.com/wpfavs) other users existing lists and use them.
+You can either go to Wp Favs site and [register an account](http://wpfavs.com/wp-login.php?action=register) to create your own lists or you can [browse](http://wpfavs.com/wpfavs) other users existing lists and use them with quick key.

-With the Wpfavs plugin you can bulk install, delete or active plugins.
+With the Wpfavs plugin you can install, delete or active multiple plugins in just a few clicks.
 It's a great tool for developers that install dozens of Wordpress Sites every month.

 Once installed simple go to Tools -> Wpfavs

-You can read a tutorial on to use the plugin in [Tuts+](http://code.tutsplus.com/articles/install-multiple-wordpress-plugins-in-just-a-few-clicks--cms-21311)
+You can read a tutorial on how to use the plugin in [Tuts+](http://code.tutsplus.com/articles/install-multiple-wordpress-plugins-in-just-a-few-clicks--cms-21311)

 == Installation ==